UD-CISC374/educational-game-design-document-matt-vermont-and-daniel-warszawski/egdd.md

 ## Influences (Brief)

 - *Plumber Pipe:*
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
-- *Influence #2*:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
+  - Medium: *Game*
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+  - Explanation: *Plumber pipe is set in a similar environment to this game in which the player is trying to connect the pipes in a way so that water can freely flow from a starting point to a desired destination.*
-- *Influence #3*:
+- *Kitten Cannon:*:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
+  - Medium: *Game*
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+  - Explanation: *Kitten Cannon provides the player with instant feedback as to what launching angles are conducive to propelling the kitten the furthest.
+Likewise this game gives the player instant feedback as to which angles of work and which angles don’t.*

 ## Core Gameplay Mechanics (Brief)